langchain-ai/langgraph/docs/docs/cloud/deployment/cloud.md

 1. In the `New Revision` modal, fill out the required fields.
     1. Specify the full path to the [LangGraph API config file](../reference/cli.md#configuration-file) including the file name.
 For example, if the file `langgraph.json` is in the root of the repository, simply specify `langgraph.json`.
     1. Specify the desired `git` reference (e.g. branch name).
 For example, different branches of the repository can be deployed.
     1. Specify `Environment Variables` and secrets.
 Existing secrets and environment variables are prepopulated.
+See the [Environment Variables reference](../reference/env_var.md) to configure additional variables for the revision.
         1. Add new secrets or environment variables.
         1. Remove existing secrets or environment variables.
         1. Update the value of existing secrets or environment variables.